GMAT Score Percentiles 2026: What's a Good Score for Top MBA Programs?

 |---|---|

 Many business schools pay close attention to section scores.
-A 720 with a Q65 (22nd percentile) may raise more concerns than a 690 with balanced sections.
+A high total built on a weak Quant—say a Q65 (just the 4th percentile)—may raise more concerns than a slightly lower total with balanced sections.
 Strong quant skills are particularly valued.

 Score Trends and Improvement Potential